InstallCluster

 Managed Kubernetes deployments (e.g. AWS EKS, Linode LKE, etc...) automatically initialize a managed load balancer with a public IP address within seconds after the creation of LoadBalancer services.

-During the installation via the octops init command, you will be able to obtain that IP address by using the kubectl get svc -n octelium octelium-ingress-dataplane command as follows:
+Once the Cluster is installed, you will be able to obtain that IP address by using the kubectl get svc -n octelium octelium-ingress-dataplane command as follows:

 # We obtain the public IP address used by the ingress service `octelium-ingress-dataplane`